movshov/rust-keyboard-synth/README.md

 Class: CS410 Rust Programming/ CS410 Computer, Sound, and Music

 # Purpose
 This code is a Rust polyphonic synthesizer that grabs midi inputs and plays the corresponding sound through the local audio (laptop/Desktop speakers).
 Note that currently 1-3 notes simultaneously have no issues.
 4 note simultaneously produces a small amount of static and 5 notes simultaneously produces unrecognizable static noise.
-This code is heavily based off of Bart Masseys Python synthesizer.
+This code is heavily based off of Bart Massey's Python synthesizer.
 The envelope and apply_envelope functions in this program are directly based off of his example.

 # Running
 To run this program a couple of prerequisites are needed.
 Most essentially you need to have a midi keyboard connected before running the program.
 You must also have Rust installed on your computer.